-- app_name attribute gives the system a unique way to refer to the apphook.
-You can see from Django Polls that the application namespace polls is hard-coded into the application, so this attribute must also be polls. - name is a human-readable name, and will be displayed to the admin user. - get_urls() method is what actually hooks the application in, returning a list of URL configurations that will be made active wherever the apphook is used in this case, it will use the urls.py from polls.
+• app_name this optional attribute gives the system a unique way to refer to the apphook.
+It is used the create a reverse mapping for the URL's namespace.

+- name is a human-readable name, and will be displayed to the user in the Advanced settings of the CMS pages attaching to this apphook. - get_urls() method is what actually hooks the application in, returning a list of URL configurations that will be made active wherever the apphook is used in this case, it will either use the urls.py from polls, or declare its own list of URL patterns.